Cornish Harbour, Mousehole 1951

 Turkish Eye 2018

-Screenprint on hot-pressed wove paper, 590 x 420mm (sheet), 320 x 310mm (image).
+Screenprint on hot-pressed wove paper, 590 x 420mm (sheet), 320mm (image diameter).
 Signed, dated and numbered in pencil from the edition of 29.
 Printed at the Royal Academy of Art, London.
 Excellent condition, unframed.
 Apart from the image and title being a play on words with the artist’s name, Turk is interested in mysticism – the Turkish Eye is a symbol of protection and the odd edition size is a prime number, associated with luck.
+Provenance: acquired directly from the publisher

 £720